 Why do salt crystals form?

-When you stir salt into warm water it dissolves.
+When you stir salt into warm water, it dissolves.
 It looks like the salt has disappeared, but it has actually mixed with the water to form a transparent solution.

 When the salty solution is left in a warm place ( we left ours on a windowsill ), the water evaporates, leaving behind salt crystals.

 Evaporation of water happens when water gets enough energy to change state from liquid water to water vapour ( a gas ).

 Water evaporates faster when there is a bigger surface area.
 This is because more water is exposed to the air.
 Try leaving the same volume of water in a tall container and in a shallow bowl.
 The water in the shallow bowl should evaporate faster than the water in the tall container.

 More Science for Kids